siuusunn/ga-project-1-snake-game/README.md

 const y = Math.floor(snake[0] / width);
 ```

-Four `if` statements are in the functions to cover all four directions.
-The `x` and `y` declared earlier allow me to prevent the snake from going beyond the wall.
+`if` and `else if` statements are used in the function to cover all four directions.
+The `x` and `y` are used in the second condition to prevent the snake from going beyond the wall.

 ```js
 if (directionOfTravel === "right" && x < width - 1) {